wyxlester/ai100_capstone_project/README.md

 ![image](https://github.com/wyxlester/ai100_capstone_project/assets/17344234/ecbe90ba-63bc-4cfc-92f7-13c12b6164ea)

-In this project, we seek to build data visualisation to shed light on the HDB resale market, and provide key consideration parameters to help us make better decisions in choosing a:

-(1) HDB Resale flat, or

-(2) BTO flats that are likely to appreciate in the resale market
+In this project, we seek to build data visualisation to shed light on the HDB resale market, and provide key consideration parameters to help us make better decisions in choosing a HDB Resale flat, or BTO flats that are likely to appreciate in the resale market

 2. Loading the Dataset
 CSV data of Singapore HDB listings (73320 rows × 14 columns) loaded into a nested list, hdb_resale_listings

 3. Data Cleaning
 Write a loop to iterate through the data to perform some cleaning.
 The data columns we will be cleaning are: